kahlstrm/drill-and-practice/README.md

 start with `docker compose up` and go to http://localhost:7777

+Flyway creates a testing an admin account for the local test env with the credentials `admin@admin.com` and `123456`

 If you are using an M1/M2 Mac: then do the following :

 replace